GUT-Aachen/Unitree_a1_GUT_institute/README.md

 ```
 roslaunch pcl2scan pcl2scan.launch rname:=a1 use_sim:=true
 ```
-We use the Hokuyo Lidar too here; Can optionally use wh
+We use the Hokuyo Lidar too here; For Real robot use a combination of both;

 Start the robot controller:
 ```